jkey-67/spyglass/README.md

  - bug fixes for the sqlite database
  - bug fixes inaccessible chars after removing of API users

+### 1.6.9
+ - bug fixes corrupt maps names in cache
+ - spoken notification for zKillbord are now much shorter
+ - now region can be change from POI and Thera context menu

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)